 After creating a sitewide search algorithm following the process described above, you can exclude individual pages from the search results.

 To do this, you’ll use the Exclude UI extension, which adds an ‘Exclude from search’ box to the page editor.

 In the WordPress dashboard, head over to SearchWP » Extensions.
 Here, find the Exclude UI extension and click on its ‘Install’ button.

 After that, open the page that you want to exclude from the search results.
 In the right-hand menu, make sure the ‘Page’ tab is selected.

 You can now go ahead and check the ‘Exclude from search’ box.

+Then simply click the ‘Update’ button, and this page will no longer appear in the search results.
 If you want to hide more pages from the search results, then simply follow the process described above.

 We hope this article helped you learn how to exclude pages from the WordPress search results.
 You may also want to see our beginner’s guide on how to get a free SSL certificate for your website and our best business phone services for small businesses.